dfsantamaria/POC4COMMERCE/README.md

           occse.addPrefixes([(prefix, IRI), ...])

 where:<\br>
-- [(prefix, IRI), ...] is a list of tuple of constituted by the prefix and the prefixed IRI.
+- [(prefix, IRI), ...] is a list of tuples of strings representing the prefix and the prefixed IRI.

 Finally, you can perform
 - either one of the standard queries by calling one of the methods "performQuery-CodeQuery-", where "-CodeQuery-" is the code of the standard query, or